-- Bad sleeping posture or pillows can lead to tension in your neck muscles.
-This can lead to headaches, neck pains, or knots.
+Attributed to: bad sleeping posture or unsupportive pillows that lead to tension in your neck muscles.

-- Lack of proper spinal support can cause stiffness and back pain, primarily in the lower regions.
-Sleeping incorrectly for prolonged periods can cause joints to slightly dislocate causing chronic back pain.
+Attributed to: lack of proper spinal support, which can cause stiffness and back pain, primarily in the lower regions.
+Sleeping incorrectly for prolonged periods can also cause joints to slightly dislocate, which contributes to chronic back pain.

-- If your mattress is too soft, your hips will sink and bottom out.
+Attributed to: your mattress being too soft, which allows your hips to sink and bottom out.
 This can aggravate pressure points and hinder blood circulation.
-This causes hip pain, inflammation of the joints, and diminishes the quality of your sleep.
+An excessively soft mattress can also cause hip pain and inflammation of the joints while diminishing your overall quality of sleep.

 One final tip: when you switch to a new mattress or mattress material, it can take two to three weeks to adjust to a different type of comfort and support.